Meister Painters

 permission of course, in order to finish a job, or a part of a job.

-Many customers also find it convenient to provide us with a
+Customers sometimes find it convenient to provide us with a

 key so that we may come and go without being dependent on